BleachDev/BleachHack/README.md

 Download [fabric for minecraft 1.16.4](https://fabricmc.net/use/)
 Download the lastest compiled version of bleachhack for your Minecraft version [from the Actions section](https://github.com/22s/bleachhack-1.16-epearl-edition/actions)
+IF IT SAYS ERROR 404 OR NOT FOUND ETC ETC LOG INTO A GITHUB ACCOUNT AND TRY AGAIN!!
 Extract the zip and put the jar into your mods folder

 ## Images